ucsc/site-giving/source/_posts/2020-03-23-oneill-scholarship.md

 Pat and her fellow donors hope that each person who is granted this scholarship is inspired and can imagine and create the life they have envisioned.

-Gifts to support the fund can be made through the online giving portal, or by mail:
+Gifts to support the fund can be made through the online giving portal or by mail:

 The Humanities Division
 Attn: Cari Napoles